tfabris/BlueGigaEmpeg/README.md

 The BlueGigaEmpeg interface works in two ways:

-1. Bluetooth A2DP connection allows high quality stereo audio from the empeg Car player to play on the modern car's stereo speakers without needing an Aux Input on the car stereo.
+1. Bluetooth A2DP connection allows high quality digital audio from the empeg Car player to play on the modern car's stereo speakers without needing an Aux Input on the car stereo.
 This is useful because many cars no longer have an Aux Input available, yet most new cars have Bluetooth.

 2. Bluetooth AVRCP connection allows the empeg Car to receive commands such as "next", "previous", "pause", etc. from the Bluetooth connection, allowing